finnishtransportagency/QGIS-tieosoitetyokalu/README.md

 ### Installation
 #### Installation using Github
-1. Download the Tieosoitetyokalu.zip file from Github release: https://github.com/finnishtransportagency/QGIS-tieosoitetyokalu/releases.
+1. Download the Osoitetyokalu.zip file from Github release: https://github.com/finnishtransportagency/QGIS-tieosoitetyokalu/releases.
 2. Open QGIS > Plugins > Manage and Install Plugins > Install from Zip > choose the downloaded zip file > press Install Plugin.
 3. Check if the plugin is installed and enabled: Manage and Install plugins > Installed.